uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 #### `modeConfig` (Object, optional)

+* If action: `transformTranslate` means the feature can be moved by mouse pointer down hold and drag to required direction.

 * If action: `transformRotate` means the feature will be transform rotated by default the pivot as centroid.

 * If pivot: [120, 5] means the point is used as pivot for rotate. if the value is null or undefined then pivot is centroid.